-- 1. Foster understanding and acceptance among the College's executive, managerial, supervisory, and all other employees and to encourage such persons to take the necessary action to aid the College in meeting its obligation. - 2.
+- 1. Foster understanding and acceptance among the College's executive, managerial, supervisory, and all other employees and to encourage such persons to take the necessary actions to aid the College in meeting its obligation. - 2.
 Develop reasonable internal procedures to ensure that the program is being fully implemented. - 3.
 Annually inform all employees and prospective employees of its commitment to engage in affirmative action to increase employment opportunities for individuals with disabilities. - 4.
 Establish meaningful contacts with appropriate social service agencies, organizations of and for individuals with disabilities. - 5.
-Plan and implement activities for Disability Awareness Month (the month of April as declared by the Chancellor of CUNY). - 6.
+Plan and implement activities for Disability Awareness Month (April). - 6.
 Continue to take positive steps to attract qualified persons with disabilities not currently in the work force who have requisite skills and can be recruited through affirmative action measures.